MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 26. Select **OK** to create the record.

 27. In the **Resource Record Type** window, select **Done**.
-Note how this Text (TXT) record appears in the right-hand detail pane for the xxxUPNxxx.xxxCustomDomainxxx.xxx domain that you previously created. <br/>
+Note how this Text (TXT) record appears in the middle detail pane for the xxxUPNxxx.xxxCustomDomainxxx.xxx domain that you previously created. <br/>

 	Leave your **DNS Manager** window open but minimize it as you will return to it in a later step in this task.
 Minimize the **Server Manager** window as well.